gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-skinning.md

 </script>
 ```

 This is pretty much the same as our skinning shader above.
-We renamed the attributes to match what's in the gltf file.
+We renamed the
+attributes to match what's in the gltf file.
+The biggest change it making a
-The biggest change it making a `skinMatrix`.
-In our previous skinning shader we multiplied the position by each individual joint/bone matrix and multplied those by the weight of influcence for each joint.
-In this case we instead add up the matrices multiplied by the weights and just multiply by position once.
-This produces same result but we can use the `skinMatrix` to multiply the normal as well which we need to do otherwise the normals won't match the skin.
+`skinMatrix`.
+In our previous skinning shader we multiplied the position by each
+individual joint/bone matrix and multiplied those by the weight of influence for
+each joint.
+In this case we instead add up the matrices multiplied by the
+weights and just multiply by position once.
+This produces same result but we can
+use the `skinMatrix` to multiply the normal as well which we need to do
+otherwise the normals won't match the skin.

 Also notice we multiply in the `u_world` matrix here.
 We subtracted it out in `Skin.update` with these lines